ConnectWithNoor/100daysofcode/README.md

-# 100daysofcode
+# 100daysofcode Challenge.
-The Repository is a log of my daily coding activities.
+### The challenge will start from advance UI development to building serverless cloud apps and APIs.